SevenShepherd/SevenShepherd.github.io/_posts/2024-02-06-dispensationalism.markdown

 As Paul says, he then hands over the kingdom to the Father.
 This is the moment where Jesus will be by might what he is by right, Lord of all.
 >
 &mdash; Michael F. Bird (Ph.D., University of Queensland).

+# 🌲 The Bible Only Speaks Of One Tree

+> Under construction

 <script>
     var refTagger = {